devmdave/my-portfolio/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
           publish_dir: ./out  # or .next if using export
 ```

-> Adjust the workflow above if you deploy to Vercel or Netlify instead of GitHub Pages.

 ---

 ## ⚡ Accessibility & Performance Notes